scds/intro-spss/lessons/lesson4.md

 There are many reasons to look at descriptive statistics, such as:
 - To double check if the data is correct
-  - E.g., encountering unexpected values when creating a frequency table
+  - E.g. encountering unexpected values when creating a frequency table
 - To explore data and identify potential group differences and associations
 - To get a summary of variables